Samuel Kane

 Samuel Kane (né McGlashan; born 30 November 1968) is an English actor, singer, and talent agent.

 Early life

 Kane was born Kenneth McGlashan on 30 November 1968 in Huyton, Merseyside.

 Career

 Kane has appeared in soap operas such as Brookside, Coronation Street, and Emmerdale.

 Personal life

-Kane married page 3 model Linda Lusardi on 9 August 1998.
+Kane married former page 3 model Linda Lusardi on 9 August 1998.
 They have two children.